MOHAPY24/NeuralScript/README.md

    ```bash
    pip install openai
    ```
+2. Add your OpenAi API key in the code.

-2. Write some cursed code in a `.nss` file:
+3. Write some cursed code in a `.nss` file:

    ```
    begin read machine class main[];